hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Use Memoization (useMemo, useCallback)
   - For data fetching, consider react-query (it caches response and wont change values if the response didn't change)
   - For redux selectors, consider the Reselect library
+- Performant React: Rules and Patterns
+  - React components re-render when: state change, props change, the parent component changes, or when a component uses context and the value of the provider changes
+  - Rule 1: if the only reason to use useCallback is to prevent re-renders of child components - it wont work
+  - Rule 2: If your component manages state, find parts of the component that don't rely on state and memoize them to minimize re-renders
+  - Rule 3: never create new components inside the render of another component
+  - Rule 4: When using context, memoize the value when it is not a number, string or boolean